Recognised as one of the world's leading wildlife artists, Pip has an international reputation for his oil paintings of big cats and African game.

 Several of Pip's paintings have been presented to his Royal Highness the Sultan of Oman and now hang in his private collection.

-Pip is an experienced judge and art adjudicator.
-For four years in a row, Pip was one of the organisers and a judge of the BBC 'Wildlife Artist of the Year' competition – the prize for the winning artists was a free two week safari with Pip in Botswana.
-In addition, Pip has been a judge for the National Exhibition of Wildlife Art, The Wildlife Society International (TWASI) and the Marwell International Wildlife Art Society (MIWAS) and many other local exhibitions.
+Pip is a hugely experienced art judge and adjudicator.
+For four years in a row, Pip was one of the lead organisers and a judge for the BBC ‘Wildlife Artist Of The Year’ – the first prize was a free two week safari with Pip in Northern Botswana.
+Pip has also been a judge for the National Exhibition of Wildlife Art, The Wildlife Art Society International and the Marwell International Wildlife Art Society and many other local art exhibitions.

 Over seventy limited editions of his work have been reproduced by major fine art publishers, such as De Montfort Fine Art and Sally Mitchell Fine Art.
 Pip has now rejoined the Clarendon Galleries, the UK's largest gallery chain and art dealer and his paintings can be found throughout the 100+ Clarendon Gallery outlets in the UK.
 His original work can also be viewed aboard the Cunard cruise ship fleet, on display in the Clarendon Galleries maritime collection, where he has held several successful sell out exhibitions.